Blowing the lid off the final five troubling secrets about the Medicare Nursing Home Compare five-star rating system

 Texas A&M University Health Science Center study found that nursing homes’ self-reported, unaudited staffing data were consistently inaccurate

 A recent study by Texas A&M University Health Science Center researchers confirmed that the unaudited staffing data that nursing homes self-report on the CMS standard forms were consistently inaccurate.
 The study, “Comparing Staffing Levels in the Online Survey Certification and Reporting (OSCAR) System with the Medicaid Cost Report Data: Are Differences Systematic?,” in the August 2007 journal The Gerontologist, compared unaudited staffing data that 941 facilities self-reported on Form CMS-671 and Form CMS-672 to staffing data reported in audited Medicaid cost reports.
-The study found that for-profit and large nursing homes consistently over reported nurse staffing levels in the unaudited CMS forms.
-In other words, for-profit and large nursing homes frequently reported more nursing staff, especially registered nurses, than they actually had and more staffing than the audited Medicaid cost reports reflected, according to the study.
+The study found that for-profit and large nursing homes consistently over-reported nurse staffing levels in the unaudited CMS forms.
+In other words, for-profit and large nursing homes frequently reported more nursing staff, especially registered nurses, than they actually had and more nursing staff than the audited Medicaid cost reports reflected, according to the study.
 “These reporting errors will affect the validity of consumer information systems, regulatory activities, and health services research results, particularly research using OSCAR data to examine the relationship between staffing and quality [emphasis added],” the researchers said.
 The researchers also said that the results of their study “call for a more accurate reporting system.”

 15. The validity of CMS’ five-star rating system for nursing homes is cast into doubt by news reports on rampant falsification of patient records and Medicare fraud.